pkra/peterkrautzberger.org/future-mathml2.md

 Effectively, no browser vendor has ever worked on MathML support in their browser.
 (Yes, that's a bit unfair to Mozilla devs who are great -- sorry.
 There are also good people at Apple, Google, Microsoft; still, the companies all fail to invest in MathML browser support.)

 The volunteers, on the other hand, come and go.
-Nobody is able to find significant funding and development is effectively dead.
+Nobody is able to find significant funding and development is, once again, effectively dead.

 I'm afraid I don't see how we can ever get native MathML support in browsers; the volunteer method does not work and the vendors remain uninterested.